souravxdev/problem-solving/README.md

-# Competitive Programming Journey
+# Problem Solving & Competitive Programming Journey

-Welcome to my **Competitive Programming Repository** - a structured archive of all my solved problems, organized by platform and difficulty.
+Welcome to my **Problem Solving & Competitive Programming Repository** - a structured archive of all my solved problems, organized by platform and difficulty.
 This repository is built to document my growth, showcase clean coding standards, and share reusable problem-solving patterns with the community.